dgalbraith33/gthockey/README.md

 # Georgia Tech Hockey Website

-This repository holds the code for the Georgia Tech club hockey website that can be found at gthockey.com
+This repository holds the code for the Georgia Tech club hockey website that can be found [here.](http://www.gthockey.com)

 Currently, it is in beta and not running in production.